Updated on: 2/22/2019

 $1.05 Million Settlement for Dump Truck Accident Victim

 Our firm recently recovered a $1.05 million settlement for an accident victim who suffered a broken leg after a collision with a garbage dump truck.

 Victims Should Act Fast After an Accident

-Time is of the essence after a semi truck or any commercial vehicle accident.
+Time is of the essence after a semi truck accident.
 Evidence needs to be preserved, and the trucking company is already working to defend their case.